 map 12.: Zombie City (A small city overrun by demons)

 map 13.: Crematorium (A complex for the dead exit in the flames of course)

 map 14.: Home, Sweet Home (This is my parent’s house, garage, basement and all)

 map 30.: Monolith (My finishing level with the Icon of Sin, it’s doable, though not easy)

 map 31.: N/A

-map 32.: City of Vilcabamba (This was build after the demo map of Tomb Raider)
+map 32.: City of Vilcabamba (This was built after the demo map of Tomb Raider)

 It was a blast, I loved Doom and Doom 2 so much, I still play these games after years and years.
-When I heard John Romero will be in Hungary I was excited to hear and see him talk in person about these stuff.
-I read the Masters of Doom, saw countless youtube videos and read articles about how it was made on the internet, but still, this was another level.
+When I heard John Romero would be in Hungary I was excited to hear and see him talk in person about this stuff.
+I read Masters of Doom, saw countless YouTube videos and read articles about how it was made on the internet, but still, this was another level.
 I also had printed out two big posters, and I asked John to sign both, and he did.
-One I gave to my cousin as he also love the Doom franchise, and I have the other hanging on my wall.
+One I gave to my cousin as he also loves the Doom franchise, and I have the other hanging on my wall.